ghapsara/guruhhapsara.dev/src/content/2021-04-18/index.md

 ## Gauging on Value Distribution

 We begin our investigation with the notion of finding underutilized runners.
-We embarked on an assumption that the 10% pods population was the outlier, they only happened for specific reasons.
+We embarked on an assumption that the top 10% pods population was the outlier, they only happened for specific reasons.
 They didn't represent the minimum resource of runners needed to perform their tasks.

 In order to have a deeper sense of what was going on, we started our evaluation by looking at resource usage distribution.
 We needed to know how cpu and memory usages quivered from time to time.